Our top pick for

 TTM: trailing 12 months

 There are currently 4.6 million Ross Stores shares held short by investors – that's known as Ross Stores's "short interest".
-This figure is 26.1% up from 3.7 million last month.
+This figure is 2.7% down from 4.7 million last month.

 There are a few different ways that this level of interest in shorting Ross Stores shares can be evaluated.